 Another use for the table is the application form, where some parts are dedicated to filling parts of the form.
 Sometime these application forms are schedules of law, regulations, or bills, like the following example.

-It is possible with Akoma Ntoso to capture the blank part which permits an easy transformation of the template in an online web application form.
+It is possible with Akoma Ntoso to capture the blank part that permits an easy transformation of the template in an online web application form.